ljacquin/wiser/README.md

 ## Overview

 The ```wiser``` package offers *user-friendly* advanced tools for more accurate phenotypic estimation, by adjusting fixed effects (e.g. environmental effects) for the experimental design population structure—or simply called population structure—to eliminate confounding factors between fixed and genetic effects.
-By employing a whitening transformation followed by successive ordinary least squares (OLS) estimation, ```wiser``` improves genetic values estimation, called WISER-estimated phenotypes.
-This approach is particularly beneficial in complex experimental designs where genetic and environmental factors are intricately linked. ```wiser``` includes methods for computing whitening matrices, fixed effects, residuals, and estimating phenotypes.
+By employing a whitening transformation followed by successive ordinary least squares (OLS) estimation, ```wiser``` improves genetic values estimation, called WISER-estimated breeding values.
+This approach is particularly beneficial in complex experimental designs where genetic and environmental factors are intricately linked. ```wiser``` includes methods for computing whitening matrices, fixed effects, residuals, and estimating breeding values.
 Additionally, the package provides fast and stable variance component estimation using a parallelized approximate Bayesian computation (ABC) algorithm, specifically designed for large datasets associated with complex experimental designs.

-For an experimental design, ```wiser``` solves the following model, in order to estimate a vector $v=(v_1,...,v_q)'$ of $q$ genetic values, which are treated as fixed effects and referred to as the WISER-estimated phenotypes:
+For an experimental design, ```wiser``` solves the following model, in order to estimate a vector $v=(v_1,...,v_q)'$ of $q$ genetic values, which are treated as fixed effects and referred to as the WISER-estimated breeding values:
 <br><br>

 $$